Bigrob7605/Next-Gen-Open-Enzyme-Design-Workflow/README.md

 ## 1. Project Scope
 This platform empowers anyone to design, model, and share new plastic-degrading enzyme variants using state-of-the-art open-source tools.
 All outputs are labeled with tool, parameters, and validation status.

+### 🚌 **Related: VPT-101 "Drug Bus" Platform**
+This workflow is part of a larger ecosystem including **VPT-101**, the revolutionary "Drug Bus" of nanomedicine:
+- **Modular Design**: Vault proteins as chassis, enzymes/drugs as passengers
+- **Universal Platform**: Same delivery vehicle, different therapeutic payloads
+- **Smart Navigation**: Programmable targeting for specific tissues/cells
+- **Open Source**: Accelerating global scientific collaboration
+- **Visual Showcase**: See the "Empty Bus" and "Loaded Bus" visualizations on our website

 ### 🚀 **Recent Achievements**
 - ✅ **Real experimental validation** with PETase S238F mutant (684 residues)
 - ✅ **Publication-quality outputs**: PDB structure, energy analysis, comprehensive documentation